 I couldn't think of a worse analogy: "Technical SEO is Makeup" https://t.co/j9JriDVfpL What a load of absolute shit.

 — Patrick Hathaway (@HathawayP) June 13, 2016

-Having been introduced to SEO through tinkering within WordPress, I would rather spend the day breaking down Screaming Frog crawls or in Search Console or analyzing waterfalls than I would crafting content for a local HVAC company’s product offering and service differentiation.
+Having been introduced to SEO through tinkering within WordPress, I would rather spend the day breaking down Screaming Frog crawls or in Search Console than I would crafting content for a local HVAC company’s product offering and service differentiation.
 However, I nevertheless agree with this statement – but only if the decision was binary.

 “SEO Best Practices are more or less the same wherever you go.
 That’s why they’re called best practices.”1